Keeuwbuck/DigitalPortfolio/README.md

 #### Action
 I uploaded my CV to the respective companies.

+#### Result
+Companies review my CV to see if I am suited to do my Work Integrated Learning at that respective company.

 ## CV Submission
 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/f42ded9e56f9b221f53df04a092f4846b3a18c49/cv-sumbission.png)

 #### Situation
-I sent my CV to companies that aligned with my career interests.
+I need to send my CV to companies that align with my career interests.

 #### Task
-I had to upload my Cv before a deadline.
+I had to upload my CV before a given date.
+Thios will ensure that companies will have enought time to look at it before I must start in July month.

 #### Action
+My CV was uploaded succesfully.

 #### Result
-I recieved feedback from companies which accepted and rejected me.
-The companies intrested scheduled interviews with me.
+In a few days I recieved feedback from the companies.
+I got accepted to one of the companies.
+They organized a inteview with them and it went quite well.
+I can start in July month at that company.